IP5306 Power Management IC

 Charging

-Charging and discharging are separate features, and you can use the IP5306 for charging only, possibly as a replacement for a simple TP4056, simply to achieve higher charging currents.
+You could, for instance, use the IP5306 solely for charging LiIon/LiPo cells, possibly as a replacement for a simple TP4056 if you want higher charging rates:

 Item Description